BREAKING FREE – Gay Life Before the Plague

 Usually creating these boggling icons for the coloring book YE GODS! has felt like giving birth, and this latest one, Icon #20 – TLALOC, God of Storms, felt rather like dropping sextuplets!
 I prematurely squeezed out two fully formed sections that I posted for the world’s delectation: the historical delirium of Tlalocan and the phantasmagorical Earth Monster.
 With the thundering central figure and his four wet vignettes, delivering myself of the Storm God himself was like birthing quintuplets.
 I guess that makes septuplets.
 Whatever…

-TLALOC, God of Storms
+TLALOC, Aztec God of Storms

 More immediately, the four vignettes are significant in two ways.
 The figures in squares at the top corners represent specific seasons in the growth of the all-important maize.
 They’re drawn from Codex Borgia, but I don’t know which is what.
 Two of Borgia’s pages have five each of similar Tlalocs, and that quinqunx format is respectfully reflected in this icon.
 The figures in the circles are symbols of just two of the several solar months “ruled” by Tlaloc, Atlcualco (left—“Water Abandoned,” roughly in February) and Atemoztli (right—“Water Downward Falling,” roughly in December).
 So much for the solar calendar lesson.